 103. Farm Records and Accounts.
 First term.
 Credit three hours.
 Lectures, T Th 8.
 Warren 25.
 Laboratory, M T or W 1.40-4.
-Warren 101, 140, and 240.
-Acting Assistant Professor EFFERSON.
+Warren 101 or 140.
+Assistant Professor WILLIAMSON.

 Planning an accounting system designed to meet the needs of the individual farm and farmer; practice in keeping the records; training in the interpretation and analysis of farm records.
 Fee for materials furnished, \$3.